awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 **The targets are in an Availability Zone that is not enabled**
 If you register targets in an Availability Zone but do not enable the Availability Zone, these registered targets do not receive traffic from the load balancer\.

-**There is no return route for traffic**
-The targets registered with an Internet\-facing load balancer must have a route to the internet\.

 **The instance is in a peered VPC**
 If you have instances in a peered VPC, you must register them with your load balancer by IP address, not by instance ID\.